sina42048/LaraPay/README.md

                 return $amount; // $amount should be return from your table in database based on transaction id })
             ->verify(function(LaraRecipt $recipt) {
-                dd($recipt); // payment is verfied , now you must check recipt data with your database });
+                dd($recipt); // payment is verfied and you access to additional recipt data });

     } catch (PaymentVerifyException $e) {